Contested Divorce Proceedings

 Divorce Papers > Divorce Proceedings > Contested Divorce Proceedings

 When a couple embarks on the route of a contested divorce, they must bear in mind that this is a time consuming and emotionally draining way.
 It is recommended to hire the services of an experienced divorce attorney to steer along the way.
+The first step in a contested divorce is to meet the residency requirement.
+Following the requirement, the person has to fill and file the petition and other essential divorce documents at the family court of law.
+This is followed by service of these documents to the other spouse.

 Hearing for Temporary Orders in Contested Divorce Proceedings

 Usually, a contested divorce may need several months to be finalized.
 So, it is quite possible that one of the divorce lawyers may request to schedule a hearing for temporary orders.
 The orders made during this hearing are effective till the divorce is finalized.
-Some topics that are discussed during this hearing are as follows.
+Some topics that are discussed during this hearing are as follows:

 • Who should maintain the property?